3 Tips to Bring the Sizzle Back into Your Relationship

 It is possible to rekindle or even reignite the fires that once burned.
 Allow me to share three simple tips that will increase the romance and intimacy in your relationship.

-- Express Gratitude: Use your journal to reminisce about your relationship.
+Express Gratitude: Use your journal to reminisce about your relationship.
 Write down all of the good things your partner brings to your life.
-Reliving those moments will increase your appreciation for your loved one and it will flood your system with hormones like dopamine norepinephrine.
+Reliving those moments will increase your appreciation for your loved one and it will flood your system with hormones like dopamine and norepinephrine.
 These hormones will actually increase your receptivity to intimacy.
 These hormones flooded your system when you fell in love for the first time.

 Our brains like routine and predictability.
 Changing up your thoughts and creating new habits that focus on your relationship will create new neural pathways that will trigger the reward center of your brain.
 Take note that it’s a normal cycle to fall in and out of the “feelings” of love.
 Normally when one partner is steeped in feelings, their partner is falling out of the cycle.
 This is a natural rise and fall of hormones that keep one partner chasing the other.